The Must-Dos in Fox Glacier: The Heart of Glacier Country

-1. Do a Heli-Hike on Fox Glacier
+1. Heli-Hike on Fox Glacier

-2. Check Out Lake Matheson
+2. Admire the Views at Lake Matheson

-4. Watch the Sunset on Gillespies Beach
+3. Watch the Sunset on Gillespies Beach

 Gillespies Beach offers a number of walks with views of the Southern Alps behind and the Tasman Sea in front, as well as mining tunnels and even a tramping track to the next beach over with a seal colony.
 However, to keep things simple, ending your day at Gillespies Beach watching the sun go down is something not to be missed while in Fox Glacier!

-5. Do the Fox Glacier South Side Walkway/Cycleway
+4. Do the Fox Glacier South Side Walkway/Cycleway

 Location: From the Fox Glacier town, take State Highway 6 south for 2km (1.2 miles) crossing the Fox River Bridge.
 There, you’ll find a car park on the left side of the road (when facing south).